 © 1955–2019 Syzygy: Crossing the Bridge to Self.
 All Rights Reserved.

-When you first identify yourself through the mirror of another, it will feel pretty embarrassing.
-But once you are aware of the Projection, you can pull it back, claim it as your own, accept it, but don't beat yourself up about it.
 Jung said, “We cannot change anything unless we accept it.
 Condemnation does not liberate.
 It oppresses.
 And I am the oppressor of the person I condemn—not his friend and fellow sufferer.”

-Memoir, website: “Unify within, unify the world”
+Memoir, website: “Heal within, heal the world”

 Replace “child” with “world,” and Jung’s quote echoes Gandhi, “You must be the change you want to see in the world,” and Wayne Dyer, “Change the way you look at things and the things you look at change,” each suggesting healing begins within.

-Jung contends that when we repress these fears and desires in the Shadow, they manifest themselves in various mental disorders which, if identified and integrated with the conscious personality in a safe environment, may bring peace and joy to the person suffering its effects.
-But how are we to bring to consciousness something we do not even know exists?
+Jung found that when we repress these fears and desires in the Shadow, they manifest themselves outwardly in various mental disorders and behaviors we are often completely unaware of.
+But if we can identify and integrate these traits with the conscious personality in a safe environment, we can integrate these fragments and restore our sense of wholeness.

-Jung said our first clue is to identify a trait in another that bothers us.
-He said rather than claim these undesirable characteristics as our own, we will likely project them onto others.
-So if you find yourself emotionally charged over an apparent flaw in someone else, chances are, if you look honestly at yourself, you will see that the other person is merely reflecting your own flaw, that is, the repressed material in your own Shadow.
+Identifying these unconscious aspects is the first step in a process of integration—a process Jung called “individuation.”
+But how are we to bring to consciousness something we do not even know exists?Jung said our first clue is to identify a trait in another that bugs us.
+He said rather than claim these undesirable characteristics as our own, we likely projected them onto others.
+If you find yourself emotionally charged over an apparent flaw in someone else, chances are, if you look honestly at yourself, you will see that the other person is merely reflecting your own flaw, that is, the repressed material in your own Shadow.
 “Knowing your own darkness is the best method for dealing with the darknesses of other people,” Jung said.

 “And I think this is the most important thing in Jung: To the degree that you condemn others, and find evil in others, you are to that degree unconscious of the same thing in yourself—or at least to the potentiality of it.”